geoadmin/mf-swissguesser/README.md

 storymap5$ grunt build

-Note: as in [Preparing data](#Preparing data), above, you need to copy photos manually to the `/data/photos/` folder:

-storymap5$ cp -r app/data/photos dist/data/

-Afterwards, zip up the dist folder and deploy it to the target host.
+Finally, zip up the dist folder and deploy it to the target host.

 # Technical documentation